Aaron De Groft

-Aaron Herbert De Groft (born c.
-1966) is an American museum director, author, and art curator.
-He was the former director for the Muscarelle Museum of Art at the College of William & Mary before he joined the Orlando Museum of Art in Florida in 2021.
-He was fired from the latter position in June 2022 amid a scandal caused by possible inauthentic Jean-Michel Basquiat paintings and an FBI raid.
+Aaron Herbert De Groft (December 2, 1965 – January 18, 2025) was an American museum director, author, and art curator.
+He was a deputy director and chief curator at the John and Mable Ringling Museum of Art and a director for the Muscarelle Museum of Art at the College of William & Mary before he joined the Orlando Museum of Art in Florida in 2021.
+He was fired from the latter position in June 2022, after a collection of alleged Jean-Michel Basquiat paintings exhibited in the museum were found to be forgeries.

-After the Basquiat affair, a pattern of unattributed works linked to De Groft throughout his career emerged, including works purportedly by Paul Cézanne, Titian, and Jackson Pollock.

 Early life

-Aaron Herbert De Groft was born to Herbert W. De Groft.
-He grew up in Smithfield, Virginia, and attended Smithfield High School where he played baseball, football, and wrestling.
-He was Salutatorian for his class of 134 students, and graduated in June 1984.
+Aaron Herbert De Groft was born in Smithfield, Virginia, on December 2, 1965, to Herbert and Mary Ellen De Groft.
+He attended Smithfield High School where he played baseball and football, and also wrestled.
+He was salutatorian for his class of 134 students, and graduated in June 1984.

 Education and career

 De Groft attended university at the College of William & Mary in Williamsburg, Virginia, where he majored in history and graduated with a Bachelor of Arts degree in 1988.
 During that time, he took a position at the Muscarelle Museum of Art under then-director Glenn D. Lowry who had him performing manual jobs before moving into more of a research role.
 He went on to earn a master's degree in art history and museum studies with a speciality in contemporary American painting at the University of South Carolina-Columbia.
 He attended Florida State University, where he studied art history and earned his PhD in 2000 with a dissertation called "John Ringling In Perpetua Memoria: The Legacy and Prestige of Art and Collecting".
 While at FSU, he contributed to the Winterthur Portfolio academic journal, writing an article called "Eloquent Vessels/Poetics of Power", focusing on the pottery of David Drake.

-He has edited one book, authored two books on his own, and co-authored three more, subjects of which include the Ca' d'Zan, Caravaggio, Fred Eversley, Michelangelo, and John and Mable Ringling.
+De Groft edited one book, authored two books on his own, and co-authored three more, subjects of which include the Ca' d'Zan, Caravaggio, Fred Eversley, Michelangelo, and John and Mable Ringling.
 He wrote the preface for Building the Brafferton: The founding, funding, and legacy of America's Indian School.
 In October 2021, Orlando Magazine named him one of Orlando's 50 most powerful people in the entertainment, sports, and the arts, coming in at number four.

 De Groft stayed in Florida for the early part of his career.
-He was the director at the John and Mable Ringling Museum of Art for 11 years, followed by the Cummer Museum of Art and Gardens in Jacksonville, both located in the state.
+He was the deputy director and chief curator at the John and Mable Ringling Museum of Art for 11 years, preceded by a position as chief curator at the Cummer Museum of Art and Gardens in Jacksonville, both located in the state.
 He worked to save the Ca' d'Zan mansion in Sarasota, Florida, and oversaw the $15 million conservation and restoration budget for the project, after which he was invited to apply to become director of the Muscarelle Museum of Art in Williamsburg, Virginia, a position which he accepted.